 The Act Came into Effect On- 1st October 2013

 About the Act: This legislation protects the civil and human rights of homeless people.
-A large chunk of the homeless population in the USA include people of color.
+A large chunk of the homeless population in the USA includes people of color.
 However, this Act aims to protect the interests of all homeless people, regardless of the color of their skin.
 Additionally, it affirms their equal rights to medical care, free speech, free movement, voting, employment opportunities, and privacy.

 Although America has made significant progress in recent decades in eliminating discrimination, it still has a long way to go.
 As citizens, we need to acknowledge discrimination and fix discriminatory attitudes deeply embedded in society.
 Additionally, every citizen must be provided equal opportunities, access, and justice irrespective of their race, color, sex, or national origin.
 Sadly, half a century later, this still remains a work in progress in the United States.
 As American Politician Edward Moore Kennedy said, “Civil rights is still the unfinished business of America.”.
 By remembering the past and acknowledging the present, America vigorously marches forward toward the future hoping to realize the promise they make in their founding documents: to achieve equal opportunity and justice for all.